-With Cartegraph for iPad, the Arlington Parks Department has eliminated paper work orders.
+With Cartegraph, the Arlington Parks Department has eliminated paper work orders.
 Field crews now get assignments issued to them by the supervisor digitally—saving paper and time.

 With Cartegraph, Arlington is able to capture data, analyze it, and prepare for the future.
 After just one year of utilizing Cartegraph, DeGrant and Fairman hired Larry Miglets as an analyst to actively monitor and identify opportunities for efficiency gains.
 He will be a critical part of Arlington’s data-driven decision-making moving forward, and will use Cartegraph to help the City deliver the best possible outcome, no matter the situation.

 With cross-device access, team members can access tasks and workflow histories from anywhere.
 Workers in the field have access the same information as people in the office.